swatskool/final_project/README.md

 The requirements of this team project were to perform machine learning on a problem worth solving.
 Then we needed to use Scikit-Learn and host the application using Heroku.

 # Project Purpose and Data Sources
 The purpose of our project was to predict what Roblox game a user would be recommended based on their current gaming behavior.

-Current gaming behavior would be
+## Summary of Findings
+**

 # Final Conclusions
 In conclusion, the model will give users the abiltity to improve the appeal of their game.